Table of Contents

 - Medical bills, diagnostic records, and laboratory tests.

-- Photos and videos captured at the scene.
+- Photos and videos captured at the scene

 - The police report and any additional documentation.

-- Statements from accident and expert witnesses.
+- Statements from the accident and expert witnesses.

 - Medical summary of your injuries and health prognosis.